 In this section, we describe some of the well-established coordination instruments that are uniquely available to the President, including centralized White House review.
 Of course, Congress possesses certain tools that the President lacks - the power of appropriations and oversight hearings, for example - but we focus on the President for two reasons.
-First, the President is arguably better positioned than Congress to promote coordination: while it may not be easy for him to act, it is often easier for him than for Congress.181 Second, the President may have the strongest incentive to ensure a well-functioning bureaucracy.
-Once Congress assigns authority to multiple agencies, the burden of managing the ensuing fragmentation and overlap falls most heavily on the President, whose constitutional duty is to "take Care that lacked the latest safety technology and did not consider material substitution as an alternative compliance strategy.
+First, the President is arguably better positioned than Congress to promote coordination: while it may not be easy for him to

+179 NHTSA's safety analysis relied on a study by Charles Kahane that suggested stricter CAFE standards would lead to downsizing, which would have negative safety implications.
+See CHARLES J. KAHANE, DEP'T OF TRANSP, DOT-HS-809-662, VEHICLE WEIGHT, FATALITY RISK AND CRASH COMPATIBILITY OF MODEL YEAR 1991-99 PASSENGER CARS AND LIGHT TRUCKS, at vii (2003).
+Some experts have criticized NHTSA's reliance on the Kahane study because it used crash statistics from cars that lacked the latest safety technology and did not consider material substitution as an alternative compliance strategy.
 See GAO FUEL ECONOMY REPORT, supra note 164, at 36-38 (noting controversy over NHTSA's reliance on the Kahane study).
 For the agencies' joint discussion of "contentious" safety issues, see GHG Emission Standards, supra note 159, at 25,382-95 (discussing NHTSA's use of the Kahane study, noting EPA's support of an alternative study by Dynamic Research Inc., and concluding that the agencies believe safety effects will be lower than the Kahane study anticipated).